 - Know when to travel: Winter is the best time for outback travel.
-The days are cooler (mid-20s) with occasionally frosty nights, and there’s relatively little rain.
+The days are cooler (mid-20°Cs) with occasionally frosty nights, and relatively little rain.
 April to September is best (my favourite time is June/July).
-Temperatures can be very high (40°C+) during summer, and many roads become impassable after rain.
+Temperatures can be very high (40°C+) during summer, and many roads stay impassable long after rain.

 - Ensure your vehicle has either a large fuel tank or dual tanks: Distances out here are vast and fuel becomes less and less available.
 Fill up whenever you can, even if you’re still 3/4 full as fuel stations are known to run out of fuel altogether.
 Blackall, Windorah, Quilpie, Thargomindah, Eulo will be your best stops for filling up along this loop.

 - Be prepared for mozzies at Currawinya: The mosquitoes were so bad at our first campsite at Currawinya that I wanted to leave that night.
 It was an onslaught of buzzing insects.
 The bites didn’t hurt or itch terribly but the buzzing and biting was incessant.
 Our second site was somewhat better so choose your camping spot wisely.
-I actually developed Ross River Fever a few weeks later so protect yourself against mozzie bites.
+I actually developed Ross River Fever a few weeks (and still have flare-ups years later) later so protect yourself against mozzie bites.

-- Pack clothes for cold and hot weather: Based on previous trips into Central Queensland during winter, I was prepared for seriously cold temperatures (having packed a scarf, gloves, puffer jacket, etc.).
-I didn’t need any of these during our trip (first week in July).
-Instead, I was really hot in my 3/4 leggings, and couldn’t believe I hadn’t thought of throwing a pair of shorts in.
+- Pack clothes for cold and hot weather: Based on previous trips into Central Queensland during winter, I was prepared for seriously cold temperatures (scarf, gloves, puffer jacket, etc.).
+I didn’t need any of these on this trip (first week in July).
+Instead, I was really hot in my 3/4 leggings, and couldn’t believe I hadn’t thought of throwing in a pair of shorts.

 - Don’t forget a hat and sunscreen: We had four days of blue skies and sunshine, and I couldn’t have done without my hat.
 Even in winter, the sun is still strong out here.